CHAPTER TEN

 THE HUMAN MIND

 All the mind's developments and extrapolations are rooted in the fundamental human needs and desires, which are shared by everyone.
-These are the desire to live, to know and to experience happiness or joy.
+These are the instinct of survival experienced as the desire to live, the search for truth (the desire to know) and to experience happiness or joy (avoid suffering).

 In the early years the mind is naturally concerned to diversify and stabilise the personality, that is, chiefly to develop its own interests and mental possessions.
 It is observable from childhood studies how this childhood egocentricity varies considerably.
 These instinctual tendencies are what motivate the development of mind and, together with the environmental circumstances of birth and upbringing affect the nature and relative strength of the personality.

-Theories of mental capacities are mostly quite narrow in scope and have often worked like the fabled Procrustean bed3 when confronted with the vast multiplicity of qualitatively-different ways in which the mind operates and structures its materials or reality.
+The most prominent theories about mental capacities are often quite narrow in scope and seem like the fabled Procrustean 1 bed when confronted with the vast multiplicity of qualitatively-different ways in which the mind operates and structures its materials or reality.
 A sketch of a few of the mind's prodigious abilities should indicate this:-

-The mind's faculty of self-direction: The mind is autonomous, which is to say, it is 'self-monitoring' and also 'self-programming'.
+The mind's faculty of self-direction: Though the mind is influenced by many external and internalised stimuli, it is capable of autonomy, which is to say, to monitor and programme and correct itself at will.
 It monitors itself by reviewing its contents in any way we choose for it to do - such as isolating any nexus of events or cluster of facts or figments to combine them with any other.
 It becomes 'self-programming' in so far as the will directs it to set new aims, make new types of comparison or evaluation, which it achieves by some effortless mental fiat that is recognised as such by all who have any conceptually-active mentality.
 This autonomous self-reflexive faculty is actively used both in the practicalities of daily life as well as in concentrated, reflective thought.
 It can of course also be developed by individuals so inclined well beyond normal requirements by use of a range of techniques to produce sublime reaches of imagination and intellectual systems of great accuracy and applicability.

 Memory and forgetting: The normal adult mind - say that of anyone who has accumulated about twenty years of experience - virtually has access to a truly enormous field of phenomena.
 The number of events, major and minor, experienced in conscious attention must run into millions even within the space of a year.
 The mind stores amazing amounts of visual data of places one has been, faces one has seen and so forth.
 Add to these all that has been acquired vicariously such as through conversations, reading, the visual media and so on.
 Though we 'forget' the mass of trivial experiences, it is sometimes demonstrated how the brain stores far more than we appreciate.
 Much that is not recallable explicitly is implicitly remembered, as is the skill involved in riding a bicycle.
 The same applies to many perceptions which are integrated into the workings of the mind without themselves being distinctly recallable.